kevinchin37/Laravel-Blog/readme.md

 php artisan key:generate
 php artisan storage:link
 php artisan migrate

-php artisan db:seed --class=DatabaseSeeder
+// This will run all required and optional seeders php artisan db:seed --class=DatabaseSeeder
 ```
 Set `MAIL_DRIVER` in your .env to `log` or `stmp`(with your Mailtrap info).
 This is to test out User invitation.

 ## Database seeding
 ```
 // Required
+php artisan db:seed --class=PermissionSeeder
 php artisan db:seed --class=RoleSeeder
 php artisan db:seed --class=AdminSeeder

-// Optional (Will also create categories and tags per post) php artisan db:seed --class=PostSeeder
+// Optional (This will create and assign categories and tags for each post) php artisan db:seed --class=PostSeeder

-// This will run all 3 seeders php artisan db:seed --class=DatabaseSeeder

 ```